 Determining whether a payment claim meets these criteria is not always a straightforward process.
 If in doubt, assume that it is a valid claim and that you are required to prepare a payment schedule.

-Be aware that even if it is not a valid claim under the Act (for example, because it is an early payment claim), it may still be a valid claim under the construction contract.
+Be aware that even if a claim is not a valid payment claim under the Act (for example, because it is an early payment claim), it may still be a valid progress claim under the construction contract.

 “If the Superintendent does not issue the progress certificate within 14 days of receiving a progress claim in accordance with subclause 37.1, that progress claim shall be deemed to be the relevant progress certificate.”